arshah18/NGS_resources/BAM2fastq.md

 ```
 samtools bam2fq SAMPLE.bam > SAMPLE.fastq
 ```
-Paired-end reads:   '/1' or '/2' is added to the end of read names _http://www.htslib.org/doc/samtools.html_
+Paired-end reads:   '/1' or '/2' is added to the end of read names<br>
+_http://www.htslib.org/doc/samtools.html_

 __How to split a single .fastq file of paired-end reads into two separated files?__